harmony-one/onebtc/specs/btcrelay-spec/docs/source/security_performance/performance.rst

 Currently, BTC-Relay supports submissions of a single Bitcoin block header per transaction.

-To reduce network load on the Parachain, multiple block header submissions can be batched into a single transaction.
+To reduce network load on the Bridge, multiple block header submissions can be batched into a single transaction.
-Note: the improvement in terms of data broadcast to the Parachain depends on the fixed costs per Parachain transaction (if Parachain transactions are considered a negligible cost, batching may be unnecessary).
+Note: the improvement in terms of data broadcast to the Bridge depends on the fixed costs per Bridge transaction (if Bridge transactions are considered a negligible cost, batching may be unnecessary).

 The potential improvement can especially be useful for blockchains with higher block generation rates than Bitcoin's 1 block / 10 minutes, as in the case of Ethereum.